Heavy Duty Trucking Logo

 "Our roadmap is to get to a one-box solution by 2027," Webb said, speaking at a media briefing held in June at Eaton's proving grounds in Marshall Michigan.
 "The obvious benefits are weight reduction, bill of material reduction, simplification, lower costs and improved reliability.

-"And that brings us to modularity; the ability to separate or add and expand and configure those highly integrated components to match the needs of the vehicle and its duty cycle," he added.
+"And that brings us to modularity — the ability to separate or add and expand and configure those highly integrated components to match the needs of the vehicle and its duty cycle," he added.
 "For the OEM, it means getting to market faster while lowering their non-recurring expenses, particularly if they have wide product portfolio."

 Come 2027, the so-called one-box option will still be offered in a two-box configuration, as it sits today.
+Webb said some OEMs may desire some chassis placement flexibility.

 Eaton's End of the Bargain

 Eaton's role in this is not insignificant.
 The company has enjoyed standard-spec placement on heavy and medium trucks for decades.
-Best known for clutches, manual and automated transmissions, differentials and gearing, and more.
-Eaton is now expanding its product portfolio into the EV space with power electronics offerings, power distribution, EV gearing, torque control products and automated EV transmissions.
+Best known for clutches, manual and automated transmissions, differentials and gearing, and more, Eaton is expanding its product portfolio into the EV space with power electronics offerings, power distribution, EV gearing, torque control products and automated EV transmissions.

 A 2018 Freightliner M2 truck fitted with an Eaton-BAE Systems electric powertrain.